SkoolNotes/Taproot/2020ISOS101/KBxSOMPREZTHING.md

 and, here we are today

-the next question is the future
+the next question is the future, where we will gadully become more integrated with technolgy. we don't know where it will take us